 Though the original imperial castle was destroyed by an earthquake in 1356, the impressive outer gate remains.
 The nearby Castle Garden has stunning views of both the Tauber Valley and the old town.

-Christmas Market & Käthe Wohlfahrt’s Christmas Museum
+Rothenburg Christmas Markets & Käthe Wohlfahrt’s Christmas Museum

 The whole town looks like a living Christmas card in the winter months so it’s no surprise that Christmas reigns supreme within these city walls.
 Find out how Christmas began at the delightfully-ornate Käthe Wohlfahrt Christmas Museum.